 If you’re getting married, hiring a prenuptial agreement attorney is one of the best investments you can make for your financial wellbeing and peace of mind.
 Unless you completely agree with your state’s laws regarding the dissolution of marriage, a prenuptial agreement is a good idea.

 What Is a Prenup?

-In its most basic form, a prenup is a legally binding agreement outlining the terms of property rights and ownership within a marriage (and after).
+In its most basic form, a prenup is a legally binding agreement.
+It outlines the terms of property rights and ownership within a marriage (and after).
 It overrides the local laws governing property rights and sets down enforceable guidelines for asset distribution.

 Why Make a Prenuptial Agreement in the First Place?

-Everyone’s case is unique, but here are a few of the most common reasons you may want to consider such an agreement:
+Everyone’s case is unique, but here are a few of the most common reasons to consider such an agreement:

 - You wish to maintain some level of financial separation.

 Most property acquired during marriage automatically becomes a part of your joint estate.
 However, a prenup can define whether a particular asset (say, a house inherited from your great aunt) remains your individual property.

 - Supporting children from previous relationships.